Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Background

+where $\dsc \in [0; 1)$ denotes the discount factor, $\jac^t = (\ac_1^t, \ldots, \ac_N^t)$ and $\jhis^t = (\his_1^t, \ldots, \his_N^t)$ denote the joint action and observation history, respectively, and subscript $-i$ denotes all agents but agent $i$.
+We also consider the special case of common-reward environments, often formalised as a Dec-POMDP~\citep{bernstein2002complexity, oliehoek2016concise}, in which agents collectively maximise the cumulative discounted sum of shared rewards.

-\textbf{Independent Q-learning:} Independent deep Q-network (IDQN) extends DQN~\citep{mnih2015human} for MARL and independently learns a value function $Q_i$, parameterised by $\theta_i$, for each agent $i$.
-Agents store tuples $(s, o, a, r, s', o')$ of experience consisting of state $s$, joint observation $o$, applied joint action $a$, received reward $r$, next state $s'$, and next joint observation $o'$, respectively, in a replay buffer.
+\textbf{Independent deep Q-networks:} Independent deep Q-networks (IDQN) extends DQN~\citep{mnih2015human} for MARL and independently learns a value function $Q_i$~\citep{tan1993multi}, parameterised by $\theta_i$, for each agent $i$.
+Agents store tuples $(s^t, h^t, a^t, r^t, s^{t+1}, h^{t+1})$ of experience consisting of state $s^t$, joint observation history $h^t$, applied joint action $a^t$, received reward $r^t$, next state $s^{t+1}$, and next joint observation history $h^{t+1}$, respectively, in a replay buffer.
 The value function of agent $i$ is then optimised by minimising the average loss across sampled batches of experience: